CSteen57/SteenCorp-AD-Lab/Phases/Phase2_RBAC.md

 ## Root Cause (GPO Application)

-The Windows 11 client machine was not placed in the correct Organizational Unit (OU).
+The client machine was not placed in the correct OU.

-Because of this:
-- The system was not receiving the intended Group Policy Objects
+- GPOs were not applied
-- Drive mappings were not being applied
+- Drive mappings were not deployed

 ---

 ## Resolution

 - Moved machine to:
-  `SteenCorp_HQ → Workstations`
+  SteenCorp_HQ → Workstations

 - Forced policy update:
-  `gpupdate /force`
+  gpupdate /force

 ![Workstation GPO Update](../Evidence/Validation/The%20Aha%20Moment.png)